 - Lodge a Business Activity Statement (BAS) to report your sales and purchases.
 Then, at the end of the financial year, you will need to either pay GST or receive a GST refund.

-How can you claim GST?
+How can I claim GST?

-Claiming GST is something you also need to be clear about.
 You can claim GST back when:

 - A customer has left you with bad debt.

 You will need to calculate the amount of GST credits you’re due, but this can then be offset against the total amount of GST you owe.

 What do I need to know about GST-free sales?